khofstadter/CS220AU-DP/assessement.md

 <br>

 ## Peer-assessment
 To help measure my progress, I asked another student in my group for feedback on my work.
-Based on his/her feedback, I filled in the table below.
+Based on his/her feedback, I filled in the table below. <!-- move symbols -->

 <br>